thipages/js-crud-api/README.md

 ```
 ## API

-pcajs access crud-php-api with the following functions
+js-crud-api access crud-php-api with the following functions

 - **CRUD functions**